twidi/django-extended-choices/README.rst

 License
 -------

 Licensed under the General Public License (GPL).
-See the `Licence` file included
+See the `License` file included

 -----------
 Source code